 An MQTT enabled device that supports Sparkplug and communicates directly with the MQTT broker just like a EON node.
 If the device doesn’t support Sparkplug then it needs to use a Sparkplug EON node.

-Device Topic Addressing Plan
+Device Topic Addressing Plan and Topic Hierarchy

 As mention earlier the Sparkplug namespace looks like this